juntao/arenztopia/content/news/Issue 37.md

 ## Book Recommendation
 By Sam-Louis Alrocaet

 Today we recommend the excellent article "I Recommend Eating Chips" by Sam Anderson for the New York Times.
 It is funny and amplifies the experience of eating chips into a true literary masterpiece.
-You can read it [here](https://docs.google.com/document/d/e/2PACX-1vR1jGx0qUICHKUHf3lzZVIdzPYKRQ8Ow1-OwCfT7nTH8tP4aXXBPHvAdsiupAPyX-Agcty3D65H_W9o/pub).
+You can read it [here](https://www.nytimes.com/2021/01/13/magazine/i-recommend-eating-chips.html), but you'll have to bypass the paywall somehow.

 ## Poetry
 By Lorenzo Avila